History of Card Making in France

 No small mention that many a young prince or impudent Earl had tried their hand at games of luck and chance, and lost their fortune doing it.
 It should be no surprise, then that sovereigns throughout the ages have in no pretence restrained themselves from imposing taxes or duties on playing cards.

 By the beginning of the Eighteenth century, war, and no doubt extravagance, had drained France's national treasury to little more than copper coins in a tin pot.
 In 1701 a new duty was imposed on playing cards of 18 deniers a deck.
 In order to collect the new tax, the country was divided into nine manufacturing regions.
 Each manufacturer was required to submit a design block to the ‘Recettes generales’.
 It was in this manner that each region was allotted its own design.
-Had they been around at the time, business loans and equipment leasing would have become very common practice during this time period.

 This was not the ushering in of nine entirely new designs, but rather formalized or "registered" what was already there.
 At this time there was much more lucidity in the way playing cards were interpreted.
 There was more variation in the objects, weapons and manner of attire for our members of the Royal Household.
 And therefore, there was much more latitude to improvise and to create.